messier51a/CasterSimulator/README.md

 - Expand API capabilities
 - Implement OPC UA interface
 - Create additional Grafana dashboards for historical data analysis.
+- Add support for OpenTelemetry to simplify integration with multiple interfaces.
+- Add integration with Splunk HEC for analysis of casting events.
 - Refactor and clean up.